 Find Out How Much You Can Borrow in Kentucky

-Loan limits vary by area and home type, but in Kentucky, FHA loans for single-family units are limited to $271,050.
-Conventional loan limits are much higher, at $417,000.
+Loan limits vary by area and home type, but in Kentucky, FHA loans for single-family units are limited to $331,760 for 2020.
+Bullitt County is the loan exception, with an FHA limit of $333,500.
+Conventional loan limits are much higher, at $510,400.
 Since homes in Kentucky sell for lower than other areas, homebuyers at most levels are likely to find a home within that range.
 Lenders and government agencies use cost-of-living metrics to determine mortgage caps in specific areas in order to protect lenders without preventing homeowners from getting the financial assistance they need to make a purchase.

 Experts Weigh In: Buying a Home in Kentucky